 You can do this jogging workout outdoors or indoors on a treadmill.

-Jog at a brisk pace for 30 seconds, then walk or jog slowly for 2 minutes.
+Jog briskly for 30 seconds, then walk or jog slowly for 2 minutes.
 Repeat the sequence six times.

 When you are fitter, try wearing a weighted vest or raising the incline if using a treadmill.

 Workout 6: 15 Minutes of Jumping Rope

 It can be done outdoors or in your house if you have enough free space and ceiling height to turn your rope.

 Start by jumping for two minutes at low intensity, then increase your pace and jump higher for one minute.
 Repeat five times.

 NB: Jumping rope places more pressure on the joints than the other exercises covered here.
-For this reason, I don’t recommend it for anyone who has joint issues.
+For this reason, I don’t recommend it to anyone with joint issues.

 Workout 7: 15 Minutes of Stair Climbing

-The primary muscles targeted when using a stair climber are the quads and hamstrings.
+Quads and hamstrings are the primary muscles targeted when using a stair climber.